Soliplex Agents

 -F "source=my-source"

-# Ingest web pages with workflow and metadata
+# Ingest web pages with extra metadata

 curl -X POST http://localhost:8001/api/v1/web/run-inventory \